LiteralMineral/wiktionary-data-processing/ProjectDescriptions/project-overview.md

 data, and build a website which allows users to interact with the data in useful or interesting ways.

 Besides the flashcard generation, some interesting things I would like to implement:
+* network graph describing relationships between word entries.
+For users to explore relationships between words.The goal is that it will help users identify meaning faster.
+*

 ---